RavenCutie21/VencordTextReplaceConsole/README.md

 ## Most things here are just common things compiled from my guide and Antasma's pages.

+### If at any point you don't know something or are busy
+tell them to look in #info & #how-to-use, pins, or link them the guides yourself if you think they can not find pins

 ### Two things to ask immediately

 Ask : What is your GPU?